cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 To enable replication between applications, ensure that you have a secondary application deployed, and that its database server contains at least twice as much disk space as the size of your database backup.
 Then:

-1. Open the Application Overview for the primary application from your [Dashboard](https://app.cloud66.com/dashboard)
+1. Open the Application Overview for the secondary application from your [Dashboard](https://app.cloud66.com/dashboard)
 2. Click on the *Servers* tab
-3. Click on the name of the database server
+3. Click on the name of the database server (this will become a slave of the source/master database)
-4. Click _Configure data replication_ in the right sidebar, and select a source application.
+4. Click _Configure data replication_ in the right sidebar, and select a source application (i.e the source/master database).
 5. Confirm to commence the replication process.

 ## Disable database replication